-Frugalism is an informal movement that is centered around the idea of spending as little money as possible, in order to gain freedom and independence.
+Frugalism is an informal movement centered around the idea of spending as little money as possible to gain freedom and independence.
 We’ll explain what frugal living means and give you some tips for how to add a bit of frugalist wisdom to your own life.

-For frugalists, spending very little money and living a happy life are not at odds with one another.
-Frugalism focuses on things like deep friendships, physical fitness, and lifelong learning for fulfillment and satisfaction; things which do not have to cost money but are nevertheless incredibly valuable.
+For frugalists, spending very little money and living a happy life are not opposites.
+Frugalism focuses on things like deep friendships, physical fitness and lifelong learning for fulfillment and satisfaction — things that don’t cost money but are nevertheless incredibly valuable.

-Frugalism is similar to minimalism, but focuses particularly on finances.
-Frugal living is about being very careful about where every dollar goes, and giving thought to how to maximize the value of every penny.
+Frugalism is similar to minimalism but focuses on finances and living within a budget.
+Frugal living is about being careful about where every dollar goes and thinking about how to maximize the value of every penny.
 Frugalism is a form of conscious consumerism.

-But frugalism as a movement is not only about frugal living in general; there is also a concrete goal.
-The idea of frugalism is based on an American movement called FIRE, which stands for “Financial Independence, Retire Early”.
-The aim of a frugalist is to adopt a lifestyle that is conducive to saving as much money as possible in order to accumulate enough wealth to retire early.
+It’s not only about frugal living — there is also a concrete goal.
+The idea of frugalism is based on an American movement called FIRE, which stands for “Financial Independence, Retire Early.”
+The goal of frugalism is to live a lifestyle that allows you to save as much money as possible, eventually accumulating enough wealth to retire early.
 These days, some frugalists just dream of retiring — ever.

 The Frugalism Formula

-The goal of many frugalists is to retire by 40, but how much money do you need to actually save in order to do this comfortably?
+Traditionally, many frugalists aim to retire by 40.
+How much money do you need to save to do that?
 According to the Guardian, the goal is 25 times your annual spending.
 After that, you can invest your money in stocks and shares and live off the “safe withdrawal rate” of 4% per year for the rest of your life.

-The more you save by frugal living, the faster you will reach your goal.
-If you save 10% of your income, it will take you 51 years to build up enough savings to reach that target.
+The more you save by frugal living, the faster you reach your goal.
+If you save 10% of your income, it will take you 51 years to save enough to reach that target.
 If you set aside 50%, you can do it in 17 years.
 If you save 75% of your income, it is possible in just seven years.

 7 Frugal Living Tips for Beginners

-Frugalists radically cut back on their expenses and try to optimize spending as much as possible.
-If this idea inspires you, we have seven practical frugal living tips for you:
+Frugalists radically reduce expenses and try to optimize spending as much as possible.
+If this idea inspires you, here are seven practical frugal living tips:

-- Reduce your fixed costs (rent, insurance, mobile phone, all contracts) to a minimum.
+- Reduce your fixed costs (rent, insurance, cell phone, all contracts) to a minimum.
 For tips on how to cut your grocery bill, read 10 Tips for Grocery Shopping on a Budget.

 - Cook for yourself instead of going out to restaurants.